doesitscript/PSPesterDashboardKickstarter/README.md

 ```PowerShell
 .
 Invoke-InfrastructureValidation.ps1
 ```
 After the script runs, it will dump a suite of reports in the OperationalReports folder.
 Open Index.html in IE or Edge.
+I'll add a blog post to explain the organization of this project soon.

 ### Development